 You can look at two main things–the source’s domain authority and the quality of the content they create.

 Domain authority is a ranking score for search engines developed Moz.
-It estimates a website’s chances of ranking high in search engine results.
+It estimates a website’s chances of ranking high in search engine results pages.
 Websites can score anything from one to 100.
 The higher your domain authority, the better your chances of rising in search engine rankings.